GregWoods/gregwoods.github.io/_posts/2014-01-11-syntax-highlighting-in-vim-on-a-remote-raspberrypi.md

 ---
 To VIM or not to VIM.
 The decades old text editor inspires avid devotion or utter hatred.
 I fell into the latter camp.

-However, now that I&#8217;m experimenting with the Raspberry Pi for some hardware projects, it&#8217;s obvious I need something with more features than the nano editor.
+However, now that I'm experimenting with the Raspberry Pi for some hardware projects, it's obvious I need something with more features than the nano editor.
 VIM pretty universal, will run in a terminal, or a non-GUI linux, and is undeniably fast editing once the steep learning curve is overcome.

 So here are some of notes on VIM &#8211; particularly,setting up syntax highlighting with a nice colour scheme &#8211; a first step in making VIM palatable to my GUI insticts.

 ## Colour Schemes

-If I&#8217;d spent half the time learning VIM as I&#8217;d spent trying to customise the colours, I&#8217;d be a VIM Jedi already.
+If I'd spent half the time learning VIM as I'd spent trying to customise the colours, I'd be a VIM Jedi already.

 ### Good Schemes